Plan and Prepare

 Pacific Power- Medical Baseline Program– assistance program for residential customers who may have energy needs related to qualifying medical conditions.

-The Oregon Health Authority offers a program that helps eligible people get air conditioners or air filters.
+The Oregon Health Authority provides eligible people air conditioners and air filters.
 These devices can help keep you safe during extreme heat and smoky conditions.
 Apply for the Air Conditioner and Air Filter Deployment Program.

 U.S. Food & Drug Administration offers tips about Medical Devices and Natural Disasters.